FDio/csit/docs/report/vpp_device_tests/test_environment.rst

-It was agreed on :abbr:`TWS (Technical Work Stream)` call to continue with Ubuntu 18.04 LTS as a baseline system with OPTIONAL extend to Centos 7 and SuSE per demand [TWSLink]_.
+It was agreed on :abbr:`TWS (Technical Work Stream)` call to continue with Ubuntu 18.04 LTS as a baseline system with OPTIONAL extend to Centos 7 and SuSE per demand [:ref:`TWSLink`].

 All :abbr:`DCR (Docker container)` images are REQUIRED to be hosted on Docker registry available from LF network, publicly available and trackable.
-For backup, tracking and contributing purposes all Dockerfiles (including files needed for building container) MUST be available and stored in [fdiocsitgerrit]_ repository under appropriate folders.
+For backup, tracking and contributing purposes all Dockerfiles (including files needed for building container) MUST be available and stored in [:ref:`fdiocsitgerrit`] repository under appropriate folders.
 This allows the peer review process to be done for every change of infrastructure related to scope of this document.
 Currently only **csit-shim-dcr** and **csit-sut-dcr** containers will be stored and maintained under CSIT repository by CSIT contributors.

-At the time of designing solution described in this document the interconnection between [dockerhub]_ and  [fdiocsitgerrit]_ for automated build purposes and image hosting cannot be established with the trust and respectful to security of FD.io project.
-Unless adressed, :abbr:`DCR` images will be placed in custom registry service [fdioregistry]_.
+At the time of designing solution described in this document the interconnection between [:ref:`dockerhub`] and [:ref:`fdiocsitgerrit`] for automated build purposes and image hosting cannot be established with the trust and respectful to security of FD.io project.
+Unless adressed, :abbr:`DCR (Docker container)` images will be placed in custom registry service [:ref:`fdioregistry`].
 Automated Jenkins jobs will be created in align of long term solution for container lifecycle and ability to build new version of docker images.

 In parallel, the effort is started to find the outsourced Docker registry service.